 Nita Strauss: I think it’s fantastic.

-There’s musically so many styles on that album everything from from metal to disco, techno, pop etc…
+There are musically so many styles on that album, everything from metal to disco, techno, pop, etc.

-Nita Strauss: That’s Tommy, he’s so creative.
-Like that mind of his; I hear Tommy talk about producing and arranging songs and it’s just like; man!
-How cool that is?
+Nita Strauss: That’s Tommy.
+He’s so creative.
+I hear Tommy talk about producing and arranging songs, and it’s just like, man!
+How cool is that?
 He’s so good at that stuff.

-Chuck, Tommy and Ryan have all released solo albums but how about you Nita?
-Any plans to release your own solo material some day?
+Chuck, Tommy, and Ryan have all released solo albums, but how about you, Nita?
+Any plans to release your solo material someday?

-Nita Strauss: I actually have a solo album coming up but I can’t say anything more about this.
+Nita Strauss: I have a solo album coming up, but I can’t say anything more about this.

 But you cannot say anything about anything.
 “Laughs”

 Nita Strauss: No. I’m in the writing stages of my first solo album at this time, and it’s been such a blessing to be as busy we’re and such a curse for writing.
-Chuck is actually one of the most dedicated people I know; always working and recording on the road, every day, on the bus, days off, all the stuff.
-So I’m trying to take a little page out of the Chuck’s book of solo album dedication, and really get some work done while we’re on this tour.
-So hopefully it will be out in early 2016.
+Chuck is one of the most dedicated people I know, always working and recording on the road, every day, on the bus, days off, all the stuff.
+So I’m trying to take a little page out of Chuck’s book of solo album dedication and get some work done while we’re on this tour.
+So hopefully, it will be out in early 2016.

 Are you going to sing by yourself?

 Nita Strauss: No, I want people to buy it.
-I think it’s going to probably be mostly instrumental.
-I’m a big instrumental guitar fan; Steve Vai and Satriani and all these kind of stuff.
+I think it’s going to be mostly instrumental, probably.
+I’m a big instrumental guitar fan; Steve Vai and Satriani and all this kind of stuff.
 So I was going to have some instrumental stuff, maybe some stuff with some different singers that I’m a fan of.
-Hopefully I can reach out to some singers, get some of the guys on my band to sing on it and play on it.
+Hopefully, I can reach out to some singers, get some of the guys on my band to sing on it, and play on it.